-The course will include an overview of the major current and historical theories of learning with an emphasis on psycho-social development, educational design, and tests and measurements.
+An overview of the major current and historical theories of learning with an emphasis on psycho-social development, educational design, and tests and measurements.
 Attention will be given to the application of these theories in classroom instruction.
-Prerequisites: PSY 201 and sophomore standing; completion of PSY 307 is strongly recommended.
+Prerequisites: PSY 201 and Sophomore standing; completion of PSY 307 is strongly recommended.
 Three semester hours credit.